offalynne/Input/docs/6.0/Functions-(Exporting-and-Importing).md

 |---------------|--------|----------------------------------------------------|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

-Clears the current profiles and bindings for the given player, resetting them to the defaults set up in [`INPUT_DEFAULT_PROFILES`](Configuration?id=profiles-and-bindings).
+Clears the current profiles and bindings for the given player, resetting them to the defaults set up in `__input_config_verbs()`.
 This function will remove all non-default profiles from the player.

 #### **Example**